Lucas Hamilton

 Hamilton qualified for the Tokyo 2020 Olympics and rode in the Men's Road Race.
 The men's road racers had a tough time in the conditions and he finished 71st.

+He is not related to Australian cyclist Chris Hamilton.

 Early years

 Hamilton began cycling as a 12-years-old with the Ararat and Districts Cycling Club in Victoria.
 He performed so well that he was given a Victorian Institute of Sport scholarship in 2014.